 The Educational Integrity Coordinator or nominated academic will inform you in writing of the outcome, any actions that are to be taken and penalties to be applied.
 They will also notify the unit of study coordinator and the person who reported the incident of the outcome.

 Your case may be considered more serious if it involves contract cheating or you have repeatedly been reported for academic dishonesty.
 In this situation, a penalty greater than failure of the unit of study may be considered necessary.

-If this is the case, the Educational Integrity Coordinator or nominated academic may refer your case to the Registrar for consideration under the student discipline chapter of the University of Sydney By-Law 1999 (as amended).
+If this is the case, the Educational Integrity Coordinator or nominated academic may refer your case to the Registrar for consideration under the University of Sydney (Student Discipline) Rule 2016.

 You can find more information on matters investigated by the Registrar on the misconduct page.